Which of the following polar coordinates represents the same loca... | Channels for Pearson+

 Polar Coordinate System - Online Tutor, Practice Problems & Exam Prep

-Which of the following polar coordinates represents the same location as (-15, 5π)?
+Which of the following polar coordinates represents the same location as (-6, 2π/3)?

-Which of the following polar coordinates represents the same location as (-15, 5π)?
+Which of the following polar coordinates represents the same location as (-6, 2π/3)?